Research | Policy Briefs

 Colocation data centers: Companies rent space in a third-party data center which provides the infrastructure (building, cooling, bandwidth, security) while the company manages their own servers.

 Cloud data centers: Hosted cloud service providers like Amazon Web Services (AWS) or Microsoft (Azure).
+Cloud data centers are often among the largest (hyperscale).

-Rising Energy Demands
+Rising Energy Demand

 What does this mean for communities?